Confined Space Safety | TECH EHS

 Low Oxygen Levels: A Critical Confined Space Hazard

-Organic reactions can draw oxygen from the surrounding atmosphere within a small area.
+Organic reactions can deplete oxygen levels in a confined space.
 Certain soils and oxygen, or groundwater and chalk or limestone, can react to produce carbon dioxide, which replaces oxygen in the atmosphere.
 The formation of rust inside tanks might also result in an oxygen shortage.

 After accessing a cargo hold at Goole Docks in 2014, three crew members perished.